 Looking for a DSLR that’s fast, but not go-broke-quickly kind of fast?
-The Nikon D7500 is currently price of about $800 at several retailers.
+The Nikon D7500 is currently $200 off for a body-only price of about $800 at several retailers.
 The D7500 earned a recommended badge during its review for the camera’s fast performance and 8 fps shooting mode.

 For photographers that need a lens to pair with the D7500, the deal also extends to the kit with a AF-S DX Nikkor 18-140mm f/3.5-5.6G lens.
 The bundle is about $1,100.
 Or, the D7500 is also paired with a brighter lens with not quite as much zoom, the AF-S DX Nikkor 16-80mm for $1,400, a $670 discount.
 The deal also includes free shipping.

 The D7500 is one of Nikon’s best crop sensor DSLRs and while a crop sensor won’t produce image quality on the same level as a full frame camera, the smaller sensor means a lower price and an easier time finding lenses with reach.
 In our tests, the D7500 produced solid images, even in the trickier low light.

 But where the D7500 really shines is the speed when compared to similarly priced models.
 The autofocus tracking using the 51-point autofocus system is impressive, and ideal for pairing with the camera’s 8 fps to capture action shots.
 The camera can also handle 50 RAW files at that speed before slowing down, or nearly endless JPEGs.